Donald Evans (American football)

-Donald Lee Evans (born March 14, 1964, in Raleigh, North Carolina) is a former American football defensive end who played eight seasons in the National Football League (NFL) for the Los Angeles Rams, Philadelphia Eagles, Pittsburgh Steelers & New York Jets.
+Donald Lee Evans (born March 14, 1964) is an American former professional football player who was a defensive end for eight seasons in the National Football League (NFL) for the Los Angeles Rams, Philadelphia Eagles, Pittsburgh Steelers, and New York Jets.

-High school years
+Early life

 Evans attended Athens Drive High School, where he played tailback and linebacker.
-He also participated and excelled in other sports and became a 3-Sport High School Standout Athlete participating in Football, Basketball (power forward) and Track (100m and 200m) sprint.
+He also participated in other sports and became a 3-Sport High School Standout Athlete participating in Football, Basketball (power forward) and Track (100m and 200m) sprint.

 After graduation, his #31 football jersey was retired, and he was inducted in the Athens Drive High School Sports Hall of Fame.

-College tenure
+College career

-Following his outstanding athletic high school career, Evans accepted a football scholarship to be a student-athlete at Winston-Salem State University where he was coached by the legendary Coach William Bill Hayes.
-This prove to be a game changer; Evans became a 4-year standout football player/athlete.
+Following his athletic high school career, Evans accepted a football scholarship to be a student-athlete at Winston-Salem State University where he was coached by Coach William Bill Hayes.
+Evans became a 4-year standout football player/athlete.
 After playing several positions in college (halfback, tight end, & linebacker), Evans was moved to defensive end his senior year, he had 10 sacks and 65 tackles.

-A graduate of Winston-Salem State University, his alma mater honored him in the dedication and naming of the “Donald L. Evans Fitness Center”.
+After graduating, his alma mater dedicated and named the Donald L. Evans Fitness Center after him.

-NFL career
+Professional career

-Donald played eight seasons in the National Football League.
-He played Running Back for the Los Angeles Rams (#34); Linebacker & Defensive End for the Philadelphia Eagles (#77); Defensive End for the Pittsburgh Steelers (#66); and Nose Tackle & Defensive Tackle for the New York Jets (#66).
+Evans played eight seasons in the National Football League.
+He was selected by the Rams in the second round of the 1987 NFL draft with the 47th overall pick.
+He played running back for the Los Angeles Rams (#34); linebacker and defensive end for the Philadelphia Eagles (#77); defensive end for the Pittsburgh Steelers (#66); and nose tackle and defensive tackle for the New York Jets (#66).

-He played a total of 92 games during his NFL tenure; starting 84 games which equates to stats of starting 91.3% of games played during his impressive career.
+He played a total of 92 games during his NFL tenure; starting 84 games which equates to stats of starting 91.3% of games played during his career.

-Post NFL

-Donald is an astute businessman; he is the Founder and CEO of Nehemiah Builders, Inc which is a Consulting, Design-Build, Renovation and Demolition Company.
-A few of his business accolades are: